 Gas-only tariffs are aimed at customers who can't (or don't want to) sign up to a dual fuel tariff.
-For instance, you may be happy with your current electricity deal or prefer to perform separate searches for cheap gas and electric prices.
+For instance, you may be happy with your current electricity-only deal or prefer to perform separate searches for cheap gas and electric prices.
 Gas-only tariffs cover your gas supply, which is primarily used to run gas appliances and heat your home.

 The obvious driver for using a gas comparison site is price – most people are looking for the cheapest gas supplier to save money.
 But you may have other priorities to consider – for example, you may want a supplier with a good customer service record, or one with strong green credentials.
 The marketplace is increasingly crowded, with smaller suppliers looking to gain a foothold over the big six energy companies, giving you more choice than ever before.

 The quickest and simplest way to find the best gas supplier for your individual needs is through a price comparison website.
 After entering the relevant information about your current supplier and usage, you can use the site’s filters to show only those plans with all the features you’re looking for.
 You then click on each deal to get the details you need to make an informed choice about which supplier and plan meets your needs best.
 From here just select your chosen tariff and step through the guided process to confirm your switch.

 When you compare gas prices using a price comparison website, the results are usually generated from your personal projection, which estimates your likely bill over the next year based on your energy consumption and current plan.

 The first key metric used when calculating gas prices is what your current supplier charges you for each unit of gas you use – measured in kilowatt hours (kWh).
 The second is the standing charge, which is a fixed amount charged per day regardless of your gas usage.
 Both are used to calculate your personal projection.